sigasi/sigasi_insights/content/tech/one-design-one-folder.md

 files, there might be some third party libraries that you need for your project, like the `XilinxCoreLib` or `Altera_MF` files.

 Let's assume your file list looks something like this.
-You have a bunch of files in `c:\my_home\project_dir` and you are using the `altera_mf` library files that come with Altera Quartus.
+You have a bunch of files in `c:\my_home\project_dir` and you are using the `altera_mf` library files that come with Intel Quartus.

 ```
 +C: